Basic Scientific Research

 (7) O' Croinin DF, Hopkins NO, Moore MM, Boylan JF, McLoughlin P, Laffey JG.
 Hypercapnic acidosis does not modulate the severity of bacterial pneumonia-induced lung injury.
 Crit Care Med.
 2005 Nov;33(11):2606-2612 [PMID: 16276187].
 (Note: Joint Publication with Conway Institute, UCD)

-Investigation of the therapeutic potential of Gene and Stem Cell Therapies in Acute Lung Injury.
+Investigation of the therapeutic potential of Gene and Stem Cell Therapies in Acute Lung Injury

 The objective of this work is to determine the therapeutic potential, mechanisms of action, and the safety and efficacy, of gene and stem cell therapies in the setting of Acute Respiratory Distress Syndrome.

-Principal Investigator: Prof John Laffey
+Principal Investigator: Prof. J. Laffey

-Ongoing Laboratory Projects at NUI Galway
+Ongoing Laboratory Projects at University of Galway

 Recent Publications